LineageOS/charter/README.md

 [Device Support Requirements](device-support-requirements.md) - a set of requirements for a device to recieve LineageOS officially.
 [Code of Conduct](code-of-conduct.md) - a set of guidelines for how contributors are expected to treat each other.
 [Directors Working Agreement](directors-working-agreement.md) - guidelines for LineageOS Project Directors.
+[AI Coding Assistants](ai-coding-assistants.md) - a set of guidelines while contributing using AI Coding Assistants.